 It is no different when getting the soil ready for the garden or allotment to plant.
 Any experienced gardener will tell you the foundation for all our gardening efforts going forward in the weeks, months, and years to come is the soil beneath with which we work.

 What work we put in at the beginning, will ensure all our efforts both physical and financial will be rewarded in the future.

 Soil is perhaps different things to different groups of people.
-As gardeners (and as discussed within this post) when we talk about soil it is the first 40-50cm (15-20in) from the surface is what we class as the soil.
+As gardeners (and as discussed within this post) when we talk about soil it is the first 40-50cm (15-20in) from the surface that we class as the soil.

 There are generally accepted to be 6 main types or groups of soil: loamy, clay, sandy, peaty, chalky, and silty soils.
 All have different structures and textures.

-Clay soils are heavy, high in nutrients, wet and cold in winter and baked hard and often cracks in a dry hot summer.
+Clay soils are heavy, high in nutrients, wet and cold in winter baked hard and often cracked in a dry hot summer.
 Holds moisture well, but drains slowly.